mellowtechie/unicorn-demo/README.md

 ```

 That completes the commands in my demo.rc script.
-**The final command leaves a randomly generated key name in `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Run` which runs a VBscript that must be deleted before rerunning the script.
-This is on purpose as the last command in demo.rc makes the threat peristent on system boot**
 Next we will interact with the Windows shell, commands must be executed one at a time.

 ```